Solution-focused brief therapy: Applications

 SFBT is very adaptable to many settings because it helps the clients create custom-made interventions for themselves, and the client is always considered to be the expert.
 Even the practitioner's language is taken from the words the client uses to describe their life and preferred future.
 The result is that SFBT provides interventions that are perfectly matched with the clients' way of understanding and acting.
 Techniques such as the miracle question can be adapted to make them more culturally relevant and come across in ways more empathetic and supportive based on the culture and needs of the population being served.

 SFBT works well with children and families and can be applied to many family-related situations.
 It is effective with adolescents, pregnant and postpartum women, couples, and parents.
 SFBT was shown to be effective for families in the child welfare system, with case management in social welfare programs, financial counseling, and with therapy groups.

 SFBT has been applied to many settings, including education and business, coaching, and counselling.
 It is effective in schools and with college students.
 It was successfully used with populations in jails, inpatient addiction rehab centers, inpatient psychiatric facilities, and in a wide range of medical settings.
 It has been helpful with treating family members of patients with serious illnesses.

-SFBT is effective with people in many countries and cultures, including people from Niagra, Turkey, Chile, Korea, Iran, and China.
+SFBT is effective with people in many countries and cultures, including people from Nigeria, Turkey, Chile, Korea, Iran, and China.
 A systematic review showed it to be effective with Latinos.

 SFBT works in treating people who experienced trauma.
 It has been suggested for use with patients that are suicidal or in crisis, families coping with suicide, and patients with eating disorders, substance use disorders, insomnia, and obesity.
 It was also suggested as a promising intervention for individuals with a brain injury and was helpful with those with intellectual disabilities.
 It has even been documented to have been successfully used with a patient in a psychotic crisis.

 SFBT is effective in treating clients with depression.
 It has been shown to be effective in helping increase self-esteem self-efficacy hope, good behavior, and social competence among adolescents and children.
 It has been suggested that SFBT's ability to engender hope is what makes it effective for patients suffering from depression, as the presence of hope is shown to have an inverse relationship with depression.

 It has been shown to be effective at reducing perceived stigma and work-family conflict.
 It is effective at reducing vaccine refusal.

 Workers with child protective services report in a qualitative study that SFBT training and supervision was helpful for them to work in a more cooperative and strength-based way and improved the overall mood and atmosphere of their encounters.
 There are models designed for child protection services that incorporate aspects of SFBT because SFBT alone is thought to be insufficient for child protective services because a more authoritative approach is necessary.